The price of notoriety in the martial arts is the "Challenge." Once you're established as a prominent

 Sensei would laugh uncontrollably when he said this.

-that he viewed his skills as being on a plane above theirs, and as such, warranted a special level of recognition.
-I
+viewed his skills as being on a plane above theirs, and as such, warranted a special level of recognition.
+I knew

-knew him well enough to know the recognition meant nothing, and the belt was of no meaningful consequence.
+him well enough to know the recognition meant nothing, and the belt was of no meaningful consequence.
+What he

-What he was saying to the world was "You are invited to learn from me about the heart of the martial arts.
-To
+was saying to the world was "You are invited to learn from me about the heart of the martial arts.
+To make it

 beside the mobile home where Sensei and his family resided.
 The driver stepped out, too hurried to shut the car door, and went to Sensei's oldest son, Jason, also a student.

 "Are you the Master?"

 "No, you're looking for my Dad, he's over there," Jason replied, as though he had gone through this same routine

 many times in the past.
 With a flick of his head, Jason motioned that I follow him, and we both trailed behind the impetuous stranger, as he fast approached Sensei.